ishine/UniVoice/README.md

 | UniVoice-TTS | [🤗 Hugging Face](https://huggingface.co/guanwenhao/UniVoice/tree/main/univoice_tts) |
 | UniVoice-All | [🤗 Hugging Face](https://huggingface.co/guanwenhao/UniVoice/tree/main/univoice_all) |

+NOTE: We now only trained a model on a 960hs LibriSpeech datatset, We will release a model trained with more data in the future.

 ## 3. Quick Start
 ### Installation